-All trails in Mount Augustus National Park are essentially unmodified with only basic marking.
+From the climb to the summit and short walks to Aboriginal sites, there are a wide variety of trails to choose from.
+All trails in the park are essentially unmodified with only basic marking.
 Walkers should read the accompanying information on each trail, and take particular note of the difficulty rating.